New research shows that isolated nicotine can be effective for brain enhancement and helpful in treating a number of brain-related disorders.

 When Hurley interviewed Dr. Jennifer Rusted, professor of experimental psychology, she stated that “nicotine is the most reliable cognitive enhancer that we currently have.”

-She’s found that, as a brain booster, nicotine significantly outperforms the popular smart drug Provigil.
+She’s found that, as a cognitive performance booster, nicotine significantly eclipses the popular smart drug Provigil.

 Nicotine Research on Brain Disorders